eProsima/Fast-DDS-docs/docs/installation/binaries/includes/binaries_windows.rst

 Environmental Variables
 ^^^^^^^^^^^^^^^^^^^^^^^

-*eProsima Fast RTPS* requires the following environmental variable setup in order to function properly
+*eProsima Fast DDS* requires the following environmental variable setup in order to function properly

-* FASTRTPSHOME: Root folder where *eProsima Fast RTPS* is installed.
+* FASTRTPSHOME: Root folder where *eProsima Fast DDS* is installed.
 * Additions to the PATH: the /bin folder and the subfolder for your Visual Studio version of choice should be appended to the PATH.